byte-piyush16/EmployeeComplaintPortal/README.md

 # EmployeeComplaintPortal
 Employee Complaint Portal

-Tech Stack: Node.js, Express.js, MySQL, HTML, CSS, JavaScript; implemented authentication system, CRUD operations, and database management with focus on full-stack development, independent project ownership, and problem-solving.
+Tech Stack: React.js, Node.js, Express.js, MongoDB
-I built a property rental platform from the ground up to connect tenants and landlords.
-It features smart search filters and an easy request system for renting properties.
-Landlords can manage their listings, while tenants can save places and leave reviews.
-I handled all the tech—front-end, back-end, and database
+I built a user-friendly Employee Complaint Portal to replace the IT department’s old, manual complaint system.
+The platform enables employees to log technical issues easily and allows the IT team to track and resolve them in real time.
+I implemented RESTful APIs, role-based authentication, and optimized the UI/UX for better accessibility and performance.
+This system significantly improved efficiency and organization in handling employee complaints.